 Do you know another reason second marriages matter?
 They model marriage to the next generation.
 Even if a first marriage failed, this marriage can last.
 You have a renewed chance to leave a legacy of commitment and family health for your children and grandchildren.

-Preventing redivorce and strengthening stepfamilies to improve the environment in which the children grow up in is proven to positively impact future generations.
+Future generations are influenced by preventing redivorce and strengthening stepfamilies to improve the environment in which the children grow up.
 Children from healthy stepfamilies have healthier attitudes about marriage, make better choices, and are more likely to remain in one marriage for life.
 All it takes is one generation and the generational cycle of divorce is broken to redeem a family legacy.

 Again, be assured.
 Your second marriage matters: in covenant to God, to your own personal health, to the future history of your family.
 We’re here to help you make your marriage last.